nationalarchives/tdr-e2e-tests/README.md

 This repository provides end to end test for the TDR application.

-It currently run tests against the Chrome browser only.

 ## Running Tests Locally

-1. Set up TDR frontend application locally (including keycloak and redis): https://github.com/nationalarchives/tdr-transfer-frontend/blob/master/README.md
+1. Set up TDR frontend application to run the full stack locally: https://github.com/nationalarchives/tdr-transfer-frontend/blob/master/README.md

 2. Ensure that the Chrome/Firefox browsers are available locally